 This Oahu hike should take you about a half hour to reach the waterfall...if conditions are good, and it's not that muddy!
-This is a quick rewarding hike that rewards you with the most amazing waterfalls on Oahu!
+This is a quick, easy hike that rewards you with one of the most amazing waterfalls on Oahu!

 2002 littered the grounds with large rocks and boulders that now make